 - Aperitif with a Sea View and Dinner in L’Abate Restaurant

-We start our day in Via Marina, the road that leads us to Molo Beverello, the Port of Naples, from which the hydrofoils depart to neighbouring cities and then also towards the centre of the city.
+After our relaxing journey by car of about an hour, we arrive in the City of Naples and as always the first thing you can notice to your left is the beautiful cobalt blue colour of the sea.
 In the city of Naples, you can find in almost every alley a small sign of history, from which you can learn the various fears, beliefs and superstitions of Neapolitans.
 One of the main streets of the historic centre of Naples is the famous “Spaccanapoli”, which practically divides the city in two.

 Close by to the chapel of San Severo, you will find the famous and tasty pizzeria of Antonio and Gino Sorbillo, a surname that only reminds me of mouthwatering pizza!
 You can go for the classic but delicious Margherita, we are sure you will never have tasted it this good anywhere else, to the most complete topped with a variety of seasonal products.

 In the late afternoon, what better snack than a delicious Italian ice cream?
 A few minutes from the Naples underground entrance there is one of the best ice cream shops in the whole region, Casa Infante, with their wide choice of tastes, cones, creams and desserts we will delight our palate once again.
 For those who aren’t lovers of sweets, what better snacks if not a wonderful fried pizza known as ”portafogli”?
 One of the best delicacies that Neapolitan street food can offer.
 By now you will have realised that it is almost impossible to go to Naples and not put on a few pounds in a matter of days, or even hours!

 For those who love shopping we suggest a visit to Corso Umberto I, where there are all the best Italian brands, or in Via Toledo, and if you have the chance do not miss a little visit in the Metro Toledo, one of the most beautiful stations in Europe, you will be amazed.
 For those who still have energy and desire to discover more, always a few minutes from our last stop there is the Duomo of Naples and the Museum of the Treasury of San Gennaro, one of the richest and finest in the world.
 It is the symbol of the saint and is exhibited every year in the Duomo with the celebration of the saint and the Miracle of liquefaction.